TEF

 Three Phases of India's Trade Barrier Evolution

-TEF's co-founders began practising in 1989 — and have practised through every phase of this transformation.
+India's regulatory environment has moved through three distinct phases.
 The governance gap TEF exists to address was created in Phase 2 and has compounded, unexamined, through Phase 3.

 Phase 1